yadudoc/swift-hadoop/README.md

 ### TODO LIST

-- [ ] Mechanism to determine the number of workers
+* Re-order the setup to be app independent and maintain separate branch for KLAB
-- [ ] Testing for long-runs
+* Documentation cleanup
-- [ ] Documentation cleanup
+  ** Document worker starting mechanim
-- [ ] Document setting walltimes for hadoop workers and worker behavior across multiple runs
+  ** Coasters troubleshooting
-- [ ] run-swift.sh configs are pretty horrible, clean this up
+  ** Links to swift install and tutorial